 The U. S. Air Force Warfare Center at Nellis Air Force Base, Nev., reports directly to the Air Combat Command.
 The Center was founded Sept.
 1, 1966, as the U.S. Air Force Tactical Fighter Weapons Center.
-It was later renamed the U.S. Air Force Warfare Center October 2005.
+It was renamed the U.S. Air Force Warfare Center (USAFWC) in October 2005.

-To execute its mission, the USAFWC oversees the operations of four wings, two named units, and one detachment: the 57th Wing, 99th Air Base Wing, the Nevada Test and Training Range, and the Air Force Joint Test Program Office at Nellis AFB, NV.; the 53rd Wing at Eglin AFB, FL.; the 505th Command and Control Wing at Hurlburt Field, FL; and Detachment 1, HQ USAFWC at Schriever AFB, CO.
-The USAFWC is comprised of approximately 11,000 personnel, active duty, guard, reserve and civilians, located in 22 states, 35 different locations.
-The USAFWC also includes its own inspector general, staff judge advocate, protocol office, and historian.
+To execute its mission, the USAFWC oversees the operations of five wings and two named units: the 57th Wing, 99th Air Base Wing, the Nevada Test and Training Range, and the Air Force Joint Test Program Office at Nellis AFB, NV.; the 53rd Wing and the 350th Spectrum Warfare Wing at Eglin AFB, FL.; and the 505th Command and Control Wing at Hurlburt Field, FL.
+The USAFWC is comprised of approximately 13,000 personnel, active duty, guard, reserve, DoD civilians and DoD contractors, located in 21 states.
+The USAFWC also includes its own Inspector General, Staff Judge Advocate, Safety Office, Protocol Office, Financial Manager and Historian.